|

 final) for migratory game bird hunting in the U.S. are published in the

-publications and approximate target month.
+target month.

-- Proposed frameworks for late-season migratory game bird hunting
+- Proposed season frameworks for migratory game bird huntingDecember

-game birdsSeptember
+game birds—June

 Public Input